Hang gliding 2014 part 1

 —From The Amtrak Wars book 1, Cloud Warrior, by Patrick Tilley, 1983, introducing section leader Jodi Kazan.
 See my review; New clear days.

 The camera is attached to one of the anti-dive struts inside the sail.
 Fortunately, Wills Wing provides two-way zippers for these struts, which makes for easy camera attachment.
-(The struts ‘float’ inside the sail, so there is some movement of the camera when the sail changes shape.
-The service they provide is that, if the wing goes too nose-down, restraining cables — also inside the sail — limit the struts’ travel, transferring the torsional stiffness of the leading edge tube to the trailing edge, providing ‘up elevator’ effect.)
+The struts ‘float’ inside the sail, so there is some movement of the camera when the sail changes shape.
+Compare it with my earlier Sting 3 wing-mounted camera rig in Hang gliding 2010.

 This was an evening flight in late June at Ringstead on the coast of Dorset, England.
 Here, I am attempting to use the variable billow chord, but the wheel is in the way.
 I subsequently moved the wheel inboard a few inches.
 The wheels do not normally do anything, but they make overly fast landings less dangerous.
 Such landings can happen in summer when the wind switches direction in the landing field.